kliment-dukovski/kliment-dukovski.github.io/_posts/2026-09-04-how-to-use-solana.md

 1. **Choose a Solana wallet.** Download it from the app store on mobile or install it as a browser extension.
 Popular Solana wallets include Jupiter, Solflare, Backpack, and Phantom.
 2. **Back up your wallet.** When you create a wallet, you receive a seed phrase (12 to 24 words).
 Keep it safe and offline, and never share it.
 Never take photos of your seed phrase or store it in an online file.
 3. **Add funds.** You need SOL to pay network fees, so either buy SOL directly in the wallet with a card, Apple Pay, or Google Pay, or send SOL to your wallet from an exchange.
 4. **Connect only to verified applications.** For most of Solana’s use cases, such as sending and receiving funds, you don’t need to connect to applications.
-However, some actions, such as trading perpetual futures, using Pokémon gacha machines, or lending and borrowing your funds, require you to connect your wallet to the app.
+However, some actions, like trading perpetual futures, using Pokémon gacha machines, or lending and borrowing your funds, require you to connect your wallet to the app.
 Ensure the application is legit before connecting.
-5. **Double-check transaction details.** Before signing any transaction in your wallet, verify that the transaction details (amount and wallet address) are accurate.
+5. **Double-check transaction details.** Before signing any transaction in your wallet, verify that the amount and wallet address are accurate.
-6. **Choose what to do next.** There’s so much to do on Solana, including holding coins and tokens, staking, lending and borrowing, playing games, trading futures, and more.
+6. **Choose what to do next.** You can hold coins and tokens, stake, lend and borrow, play games, trade futures, and more.

 **Note:** Keep a small amount of SOL in your wallet to pay fees.
 Also, never send the full amount to another wallet or app before testing it with a smaller amount first.